d-stephenson/d-stephenson.github.io/_posts/2021-08-02-journal-one-prj701.md

 <h4>3- Report Deliverables</h4>

-Reporting deliverables must capture the needs of the following teams as they relate to company data:
+Reporting deliverables must capture the needs of the following business departments as they relate to company data:
 - Production
 - Product
 - Marketing